-ELEMENTS NEEDED TO DEVELOP A LEARNING SITUATION OR A SITUATIONAL PROBLEM Targeted broad area of learning - Helps contextualize learning and makes it meaningful.
-Environmental Awareness and Consumer Rights and Responsibilities Prescribed subject-specific competencies - Are developed through the active participation of adult learners.
-Uses strategies to solve situational problems Uses mathematical reasoning Communicates by using mathematical language Prescribed family of learning situations - Consists of real-life situations applicable to a given course. - Helps adult learners acquire mathematical knowledge.
+ELEMENTS NEEDED TO DEVELOP A LEARNING SITUATION OR A SITUATIONAL PROBLEM Targeted broad area of learningHelps contextualize learning and makes it meaningful.
+Environmental Awareness and Consumer Rights and Responsibilities Prescribed subject-specific competencies Are developed through the active participation of adult learners.
+Uses strategies to solve situational problems Uses mathematical reasoning Communicates by using mathematical language Prescribed family of learning situations Consists of real-life situations applicable to a given course.
+Helps adult learners acquire mathematical knowledge.
 Optimizing solutions Targeted cross-curricular competencies Are developed at the same time and in the same context as the subject-specific competencies.
-Solves problemsUses information Prescribed essential knowledge - Refers to mathematical knowledge and concepts to be acquired.
+Solves problemsUses information Prescribed essential knowledge Refers to knowledge to be applied and concepts to be acquired.
 See list